Xiaflex Is FDA Approved Peyronie's Treatment

 With Xiaflex, he said, you inject the drug — which is an enzyme that breaks down collagen — just under the skin into the plaque at the maximal point of curvature.
 The drug acts like an enzymatic scalpel, he said, and the goal is to just eat away enough of that tape so that the tape breaks in two pieces and the balloon becomes straighter” (Common Health, June 2012 )

-Xiaflex for Peyronie's is injected directly into the penis and if approved, it will be available by prescription only.
+Xiaflex for Peyronie's is available by prescription only.
+It is injected directly into the penis by qualified health professional.

-The Results Of Using Xiaflex To Treat Peyronie's
+The Results Of Using Xiaflex Injection For Peyronie's

 BioSpecifics in collaboration with Auxilium Pharmaceuticals conducted the clinical trials.
 Two clinical trials (IMPRESS I and IMPRESS II) have already been concluded (June 2012) and their result is promising.